dapplo/Dapplo.Addons/README.md

 - NuGet package: [![NuGet package](https://badge.fury.io/nu/Dapplo.Addons.svg)](https://badge.fury.io/nu/Dapplo.Addons)

 This library can be used to host addons in your application, or make addons for your application.

-It is created for Greenshot, here is a part of the code for how Greenshot starts:
+It is created for Greenshot, here an example of the code how Greenshot starts:

 ```
+// Configure your application
 var applicationConfig = ApplicationConfig.Create()
 	// Used for logging, configuration, and thread names
 	.WithApplicationName("Greenshot")
 	// Used to prevent multiple instances
 	.WithMutex("<your GUID>")
 	// Enable Dapplo.Ini & Dapplo.Language support
 	.WithAssemblyNames("Dapplo.Addons.Config")
 	// Add directories to scan for dlls
 	.WithScanDirectories("... directory ...")
 	// Scan for all the assemblies, in the exe directory or specified scan directories, called Greenshot.Addon.*.dll
 	.WithAssemblyPatterns("Greenshot.Addon*");

+// Bootstrap it
 using (var bootstrapper = new ApplicationBootstrapper(applicationConfig))
 {
 	if (bootstrapper.IsAlreadyRunning) {